 Look at the rear of your electronic equipment, and you will find component output like this.
 The component input also looks similar.

-Some electronics equipment have different notations for component signals.
+Some electronic equipment has different notations for component signals.
 The monochrome signal is called Luma.
 It is the Y component that adjusts the brightness.
 Pb denotes the difference between Luma and blue color.
 Similarly, Pr signifies the difference between Luma and Red.
-When these signals are transmitted through three different cables, by modulating their amount, it creates a colorful image on the screen.
+When these signals are transmitted through three different cables, modulating their amount creates a colorful image on the screen.

 Difference Between SCART and Component